retched/ZC-USPSRestful/README.md

 - **Encapsulated**
   To uninstall the encapsulated version, simply visit your Plugin Manager (in the ZenCart admin area), then click on the row for USPS Restful, finally click "Uninstall".
 If desired, you can clean up the installation to have ZenCart delete the files for you.

+## Contributions

+Contributions are welcomed.
+I try to follow the GitHub flow with regards to the process of resolving issues.
+For more details, you should check out the [CONTRIBUTING.md](.github/CONTRIBUTING.md) document before making the contribution..

 ## Frequently Asked Questions